 The Optimal Choice of Pre-launch Reviewer.
 Journal of Economic Theory 147(3): 1247-1260, 2012, with David Gill.

 Are Happiness and Productivity Lower among University Students with Newly-Divorced Parents?
 Experimental Economics 15(1): 1-23, 2012 (lead article) with Andrew Oswald & Eugenio Proto.

 Learning to Play 3x3 Games: Neural Networks as Bounded-Rational Players.
 Journal of Economic Behavior and Organization 69(1): 27-38, 2009, with Daniel J. Zizzo.

 Sequential Decisions with Tests.
 Games and Economic Behavior 63(2): 663-678, 2008, with David Gill.

-Historical Analysis of National Subjective Wellbeing using Millions of Digitized Books, IZA DP 9195 and CAGE WP 236-2015, with Hills & Proto, Sept.
+Historical Analysis of National Subjective Wellbeing using Millions of Digitized Books, IZA DP 9195 and CAGE WP 236-2015, with Thomas Hills & Eugenio Proto.

 E-Cigarettes: The Extent and Impact of Dual Use, WERP 1064, with Chris Doyle & David Ronayne.

 Biased Beliefs and Imperfect Information, IZA DP 8858, with Eugenio Proto.